dataideaorg/dataidea-docs/docs/Logger/1_logging_events.md

 ---
-title: Logging Events
-author: Your Name
-date: "2025-19-03"
+comments: true
 ---

+# Logging Events

 Make sure you have the dataidea package installed.
 You can install as